puppetlabs/puppet-docs/source/puppet_baseline/pb_bootstrapping.markdown

 With this, the baseline plugin should be fully operational and ready for normal use; the first compliance reports should appear the next day.
 <!-- Verify the timing on this. -->

+### Writing Compliance Manifests

+Once all prerequisites are in place, a sysadmin (or group of sysadmins) familiar with the Puppet language should write a collection of manifests defining the resources to be audited on the site's various computers.

+In the simplest case, where you want to audit an identical set of resources on every computer, this can be done strictly in the site manifest by declaring all resources in node `default`.
+More likely, you'll need to create a more conventional set of classes and modules that can be composed to describe the different kinds of computers at your site.

+To mark a resource for auditing, declare its `audit` metaparameter and avoid declaring `ensure` or any other attributes that describe a desired state.
+The value of `audit` can be one attribute, an array of attributes, or `all`.

+{% highlight ruby %}
+    file {'hosts':
+      path  => '/etc/hosts',
+      audit => 'content',
+    }
+    file {'/etc/sudoers':
+      audit => [ensure, content, owner, group, mode, type], }
+    user {'httpd':
+      audit => 'all',
+    }
+{% endhighlight %}

+As with any Puppet site design, you'll need to classify your nodes with a site manifest or an external node classifier to ensure they get the correct catalog.
+The implementation of a Puppet site design is beyond the scope of this document.

+### (Not) Creating Baselines

+You do not need to create baselines for your nodes.

+Baselines are created automatically for each node that has submitted at least one inspect report during the first run of the baseline plugin's maintenance task.
+This initial baseline will be identical to the most recent <!-- Check this; it might change. --> inspect report, and the same goes for any new nodes when they submit their first inspections.
+That is to say, **we operate on the assumption that the infrastructure is in a compliant state when the baseline plugin is bootstrapped, and we expect new nodes to be in a compliant state when they are added to the infrastructure.**

+Before baselines are created, there's nothing to compare against, and changes to the audited systems can't be reviewed.
+When viewing a group or a node in the compliance pages, you can tell whether a baseline has been created by checking whether the summary lists "N/A" or "0" in its categories; nodes and groups with no baselines will be reported as "N/A."